katyhogankdc/Early_Warning_System/README.md

 |  5     | Academic Year          | Academic Year               | Academic Year               |        |Cycle 3/Cycle 4 |
 |  6     | Full Year (incl summer)| Full Year (incl summer)     | Full Year (incl summer)     |        |Cycle 3/Cycle 4 |

-*In years with only 3 STEP cycles Term 3 is blank and the last cycle of the year will always be assigned to terms 4-6 so full year comparisons can be made.
+*In years with only 3 STEP cycles Term 3 is blank and the last cycle of the year will always be assigned to terms 4-6 so full year comparisons can be made. *See the CUSTOM_EARLY_WARNING_STEP_TERM_CONVERSION table for more information.*

 ###Example Query
 ``` SQL